-- S.3.17.1 The team must present their vehicle at the designated time to the Cost Judges. - S.3.17.2 The Cost Judges will: - a.
-Review whether the specification of the vehicle in the Cost Report accurately reflects the vehicle brought to the Competition - b.
+S.3.15.4 The Cost Judges will:

+- a.
+Review whether the Cost Report accurately reflects the vehicle as presented - b.
 Review the manufacturing feasibility of the vehicle - c.
 Assess supporting documentation based on its quality, accuracy and thoroughness. - d.
 Apply penalties for missing or incorrect information in the Cost Report compared to the vehicle presented at inspection.

-S.3.18 Cost Audit
+S.3.16 Cost Audit

-- S.3.18.1 Teams may be selected for additional review of the vehicle to verify all processes and materials on their vehicle are in the cost report. - S.3.18.2 Audits will be held on the same event day but by a separate team of auditors after initial cost judging. - S.3.18.3 Adjustments from the Cost Audit will be included in the final scores
+- S.3.16.1 Teams may be selected for additional review to verify all processes and materials on their vehicle are in the Cost Report. - S.3.16.2 Adjustments from the Cost Audit will be included in the final scores

-S.3.19 Cost Scenario
+S.3.17 Cost Scenario